stephan-nylinder/module-organising-data-dm-practices/_episodes/003-spreadsheets.md

 ![Screengrab of spreadsheet showing formatting errors - multiple tables in one sheet][2_Multiple_Tables]

-### Multiple tabs {#tabs}
+### Avoiding multiple tabs {#tabs}

-But what about worksheet tabs?
-That seems like an easy way to organize data, right?
-Well, yes and no. When you create extra tabs, you fail to allow the computer to see connections in the data that are there (you have to introduce spreadsheet application-specific functions or scripting to ensure this connection).
+Many tabs are good tabs, right?
+Well, yes and no. Creating extra tabs make the computer miss data connections that are there (which must be re-introduced using spreadsheet application-specific functions, or scripting).
 Say, for instance, you make a separate tab for each year.

-This is bad practice for two reasons:
+Try to avoid for two reasons:
-**1)** you are more likely to accidentally add inconsistencies to your data if each time you take a measurement, you start recording data in a new tab, and
+* You are more likely to accidentally add inconsistencies to your data.
-**2)** even if you manage to prevent all inconsistencies from creeping in, you will add an extra step for yourself before you analyze the data because you will have to combine these data into a single data table.
-You will have to explicitly tell the computer how to combine tabs - and if the tabs are inconsistently formatted, you might even have to do it by hand!
+* You add an extra step for yourself before an analysis because you need to combine the data into a single data table.

-The next time you’re entering data, and you go to create another tab or table, I want you to ask yourself “Self, could I avoid adding this tab by adding another column to my original spreadsheet?”

-Your data sheet might get very long over the course of recording data.
-This makes it harder to enter data if you can’t see your headers at the top of the spreadsheet.
-But do NOT repeat headers.
-These can easily get mixed into the data, leading to problems down the road.
+Your data sheet might end up being very extensive over the course of recording data, making it harder to enter data and maintaining an overview.
+For spreadsheets with many rows, use fixed a Freeze Pane or Fixed Header function (do NOT repeat header rows!).

-Instead you can Freeze the column headers.

 [Documentation on how to freeze column headers in Microsoft Excel](https://support.office.com/en-ca/article/Freeze-column-headings-for-easy-scrolling-57ccce0c-cf85-4725-9579-c5d13106ca6a)

 [Documentation on how to freeze column headers in LibreOffice Calc](https://help.libreoffice.org/Calc/Freezing_Rows_or_Columns_as_Headers)

-### Not filling in zeroes {#zeros}
+### Zero vs. Missing data {#zeros}

-It might be that when you're measuring something, it's usually a zero, say the number of participants at a training event.
-Why bother writing in the number zero in that column, when it's mostly zeros?
+A spreadsheet cell missing data can be replaced with a zero (0), right?
+Zero participants at an event can be replaced by no value, because none showed up.
+Wrong!

-However, there's a difference between a zero and a blank cell in a spreadsheet.
-To the computer, a zero is actually data.
-You measured or counted it.
-A blank cell means that it wasn't measured and the computer will interpret it as a null value.
+To a computer, a zero is data.
+You measured or counted it, and it was zero.
+A blank cell means no measurement at all, and the computer will interpret it as a null value.

-The spreadsheets or statistical programs will likely mis-interpret blank cells that are meant to be zero.
-This is equivalent to leaving out data.
-Zero observations are real data!
 Leaving zero data blank is not good in a written format, but NEVER okay when you move your data into a digital format.

-### Using bad null values (missing data) {#null}
+### Bad null values (missing data) {#null}

+How do you make explicit something that do not exist (a null value)?

 **Example**: using -999 or other numerical values (or zero).

-**Solution**: Many statistical programs will not recognize that numeric values of null are indeed null.
+**Solution**: To many statistical programs a numeric value can never be a null.
 It will depend on the final application of your data and how you intend to analyse it, but it is essential to use a clearly defined and CONSISTENT null indicator.
 Blanks (most applications) and NA (for R) are good choices.

 From White et al, 2013, [Nine simple ways to make it easier to (re)use your data.](https://ojs.library.queensu.ca/index.php/IEE/article/view/4608) Ideas in Ecology and Evolution:

 ![White et al.][3_white_table_1]

-### Using formatting to convey information  {#formatting}
+### Avoid using formatting to add information  {#formatting}

-**Example**: highlighting cells, rows or columns that should be excluded from an analysis, leaving blank rows to indicate separations in data.

-![formatting][formatting]

-**Solution**: create a new field to encode which data should be excluded.

-![good formatting][good_formatting]

-### Using formatting to make the data sheet look pretty {#formatting_pretty}

-**Example**: merging cells.

-**Solution**: If you’re not careful, formatting a worksheet to be more aesthetically pleasing can compromise your computer’s ability to see associations in the data.
-Merged cells are an absolute formatting NO-NO if you want to make your data readable by statistics software.
-Consider restructuring your data in such a way that you will not need to merge cells to organize your data.
+**Example**: Colours!
+(The more the merrier).
+Separating data by blank rows.
+Merging cells to make text viewable.

+**Solution**: Simple.
+If you cannot add information as data in a row, move it to documentation/README.
+If you cannot see all text in a cell, make cell wider.
+Merged cells can really mess up machine readbility of data!

 ### Placing comments or units in cells {#units}

-**Example**: Your data was collected, in part, by a summer student who you later found out was mis-recording the duration of training sessions, some of the time.
-You want a way to note these data are suspect.

-**Solution**: Most statistical programs can’t see Excel’s comments, and would be confused by comments placed within your data cells.
-As described above for formatting, create another field if you need to add notes to cells.
-Similarly, don’t include units in cells (such as "hours","min"): ideally, all the units or measurements you place in one column should be of the same standard, but if for some reason they aren’t, insert another column and specify the units.
+**Example**: You doubt the data quality of a cell and want to make a comment about it.

+**Solution**: Add comments in separate cells, or in separate tab referencing the cells in question.

-### More than one piece of information in a cell {#info}
+### More than one kind of information in a cell {#info}

 **Example**:
-One table recorded attendance by the different types of attendees.
-This table recorded number of attendees of different types: post-graduate researcher (PGR), post-doctoral research associate (PDRA), and other.
+You want to add linked but static data to a cell in a spreadsheet.
+For example, an experiement was run on mice `mus` with phenotype wrinkled skin `wrinsk`, caused by presence `+` of gene variant `Prss21`.
+So I can add that data in a single column as `mus_wrinsk_Prss21+`, right?
+No.

 **Solution**:
-Never include more than one piece of information in a cell.
-Design your data sheet to include a column for each type of attendee, if this information is important to collect, rather than just a total number.
+Never include more than one piece of information in a cell!
+Design your data sheet to include a column for each type of data.
+The organism is one kind of data, the phenotype a separate kind, etc. Place each one in their own column, *even if it seems unnecessary*!

 ### Field name problems {#field_name}
+If possible, decide on a pre-defined controlled vocabulary prior to collecting your data.
+Doing so will make later data publications much easier since your data is pre-adapted to the submission requirements.

-Choose descriptive field names, but be careful not to include: spaces, numbers, or special characters of any kind.
-Spaces can be misinterpreted by parsers that use whitespace as delimiters and some programs don’t like field names that are text strings that start with numbers.
+For field names do not to include: spaces, numbers, or special characters of any kind.
 Underscores (`_`) are a good alternative to spaces and consider writing names in camel-case to improve readability.
-Remember that abbreviations that make sense at the moment may not be so obvious in 6 months but don't overdo it with names that are excessively long.
-Including the units in the field names avoids confusion and enables others to readily interpret your fields.
+Remember that abbreviations making sense today may not be so obvious tomorrow.

 **Examples**